Tornado outbreak of March 14–16, 2025: Poplar Bluff, Missouri

-This intense tornado touched down northeast of Fairdealing along County Road 462 at 11:27 p.m.
-CDT and moved generally east-northeastward, uprooting trees and inflicting minor damage to homes.
+After the long-track EF4 tornado that started in Arkansas dissipated, the parent supercell spooled up this intense tornado northeast of Fairdealing along County Road 462 at 11:27 p.m.
+CDT.
+It moved generally east-northeastward, uprooting trees and inflicting minor damage to homes.
 After crossing Route M, the tornado strengthened to EF1 intensity, snapping and uprooting trees.
 As it approached Poplar Bluff, the tornado quickly strengthened to its peak intensity of EF3 intensity along County Road 450, sweeping away a block-foundation home and shifting an older home off its foundation, leveling it.
 One person was killed in the latter house.
 The tornado then continued east-northeastward at EF1 intensity, snapping or uprooting trees and flipping a mobile home.
 The tornado then re-intensified to EF2 strength, removing the roof and some of the siding off of a brick home.
 The tornado then impacted a group of duplex homes at low-end EF3 intensity, removing the roofs and knocking down the exterior walls of some of them.
 The tornado then approached and crossed US 67 at the Route PP exit at EF1-EF2 intensity, destroying multiple mobile homes and a garage, heavily damaging a church, and snapping and uprooting trees.

 The tornado then entered the western city limits of Poplar Bluff, damaging multiple businesses and ripping part of the roof off the Poplar Bluff Early Childhood Center.
 It then impacted Three Rivers College, damaging apartment buildings and a church.
 The tornado then continued east-northeastward through the northwestern part of Poplar Bluff and crossed Business US 60/Business US 67, damaging apartment buildings, businesses, and vehicles, and snapping trees and power poles.
 It continued to snap trees and power poles as it moved through neighborhoods in the northern part of Poplar Bluff, which included trees falling on homes.
 The tornado then crossed US 60, exited Poplar Bluff, and turned northeastward at EF1 intensity, uprooting dozens of trees and damaging the roof of a home.
 As it passed west of Rombauer, the tornado re-intensified to low-end EF3 intensity, destroying a large portion of a shop-home, inflicting heavy roof and exterior wall damage to other homes, and uprooting more trees.
 The tornado then steadily weakened, ripping the roof off of a barn and uprooting numerous trees before dissipating at 11:47 p.m.
 CDT after traveling for 18.65 mi.
 It was on the ground for 20 minutes, had a peak width of 350 yd, and was responsible for one fatality and three injuries.